 Group counseling is the use of group interaction to facilitate growth.

-Counselors are likely to engage in many of these types of counseling throughout their therapeutic work.
+When you become a counselor, you are likely to engage in many of these types of counseling throughout your therapeutic work.

 The Process of Counseling